jgalla2020/portfolio-gallardo/docs/assignments/assignment-4.md

     Working Implementation of Two Concepts
 </h2>

-Please go to this link to my repo.
+Please go to this link to my repo: https://github.com/jgalla2020/61040-A4.

+I unfortunately did not complete this.
+I look forward to finishing it for the final submission!

 <h2 align="center">
     Initial Deployment of Web Service
 </h2>

+I unfortunately did not complete this.
+I look forward to finishing it for the final submission!

 <h2 align="center">
     Outline of Route Design
 </h2>

+I unfortunately did not complete this.
+I look forward to finishing it for the final submission!